 \section{Introduction}

-The extreme ultraviolet (EUV) and the thermal X-ray emission from the corona of the Sun is radiated by plasma at temperatures in excess of 1\,MK, which is much hotter than the Sun?s surface temperature of about 6,000\,K. Spatially resolved solar observations reveal that, at EUV and X-ray wavelengths, the corona is particularly bright in active regions hosting strong magnetic field concentrations including sunspots.
-The cores of these active regions have emission component from hot plasma at temperatures of about 5\,MK \citep{2012ApJ...750L..10T} confined by the magnetic field structured in the form of compact loops.
-The origin of such high temperature plasma and, more generally, the nature of the energy source responsible for coronal heating remain poorly understood.
+The extreme ultraviolet (EUV) and the thermal X-ray emission from the corona of the Sun is radiated by plasma at temperatures in excess of 1\,MK, which is much hotter than the Sun's surface temperature of about 6,000\,K. Spatially resolved solar observations reveal that, at EUV and X-ray wavelengths, the corona is particularly bright in active regions (ARs) hosting strong magnetic field concentrations including sunspots.
+The cores of these ARs have an emission component from hot plasma at temperatures of about 5\,MK \citep{2012ApJ...750L..10T} confined by the magnetic field structured in the form of compact loops.
+The origin of such high-temperature plasma and, more generally, the nature of the energy source responsible for coronal heating remain poorly understood.
 Any heating process has to explain not only the high temperature, but also the observed spatial structuring and temporal intermittency in the corona \citep[e.g.][]{1981SoPh...69...99W,1992PASJ...44L.147S,1997ApJ...482..519F,2014ApJ...783...12U}.